 There is so much to do in Christchurch that it leaves visitors literally spoilt for choice.
 Whether you are into the arts and cultural activities, events and festivals, shopping and eating out or museums and gardens it is all only minutes from 298 Westside Motor Lodge, one of the city's top motels.

 The beautiful city of Christchurch is not only famous for its stunning gardens, but also for a plethora of things to do and see.
-Whether you choose to see Christchurch many attractions in a cheap rental car, by bicycle, tour bus or on foot, you won't find any difficulty in finding plenty to do.
+Whether you choose to see Christchurch's many attractions by bicycle, tour bus or on foot, or take advantage of the services of a a Christchurch car hire company, you won't find any difficulty in finding plenty to do.

 Below are 10 attractions in Christchurch that shouldn't be overlooked during your stay at Westside Motel in Christchurch.